Location: Washington, DC or remote

-Demand Justice Initiative seeks a Staff Writer to write about major Supreme Court decisions and other high-profile courts-related news and trends, including judicial nominations, court reform efforts, and legal news.
+The Staff Writer will write about major Supreme Court decisions and other high-profile courts-related stories for Balls & Strikes, a site for progressive, critical commentary on courts and the legal system.
 The person in this role will focus on the ongoing threats to democracy and justice posed by the current state of the federal courts and the hyper-politicization of the judicial confirmation process.

 The person in this role will need to be:

 - A strong, voice-y writer who can distill complicated legal issues for a general audience, with a focus on practical implications for everyday people instead of hypertechnical, legal jargon

 - A skilled researcher with an interest in putting key court rulings in their political, social, and historical context

 - Responsive to the news cycle, and able to turn assignments around on tight deadlines

 - Eager to write with a clear-eyed perspective about the legal system’s failures to promote democracy, protect vulnerable people, and otherwise do something resembling justice.